 We evaluated the masking feature in XTX202 using a sensitive, in vitro assay that measures IL-2 activity.
-In our study, we monitored the IL-2 dependent activation of the JAK-STAT pathway, a chain of interactions between proteins in a cell involved in immunity, using HEK-Blue IL-2 reporter cells that expressed IL- $2R\alpha\beta\gamma$ , JAK and STAT genes.
+In our study, we monitored the IL-2 dependent activation of the JAK-STAT pathway, a chain of interactions between proteins in a cell involved in immunity, using HEK-Blue IL-2 reporter cells that expressed IL-2R α By, JAK and STAT genes.
 Avoiding activation, or phosphorylation, of STAT5, called pSTAT5, would suggest potential for reduced systemic toxicity.
-In our study, pSTAT5 activity is expressed as absorbance at 650 nanomolars.
+In our study, pSTAT5 activity is expressed as absorbance at 625 nanometers.
 As shown in the figure below, reporter cells were incubated with recombinant human IL-2, or rhIL-2, XTX202, or XTX202 that was incubated with an MMP.
-Both the positive control rhIL-2 and MMP-treated XTX202 activated the reporter cell line at a dose of 50 nM and induced pSTAT5 activity.
-Conversely, XTX202 induced minimal pSTAT5 activity at the same dose.
+Both the positive control rhIL-2 and MMP-treated XTX202 activated the reporter cell line at a dose of 50 pM and induced pSTAT5 activity.
+Conversely, XTX202 induced minimal pSTAT5 activity at 57 pM.
 Based on these data, we concluded that masked XTX202 did not signal through IL-2 receptor and that MMP activation of XTX202 restored full potency of IL-2 signaling.